-Although the NYPD maintains that the EAS and negative declaration were adequate in all respects, in light of Justice Tolub's determination, the NYPD is preparing an EIS in accordance with Article 8 of the New York State Environmental Conservation Law and the regulations promulgated pursuant thereto at 6 NYCRR Part 617 (State Environmental Quality Review Act or "SEQRA"), Executive Order 91 of 1977, as amended, and the Rules of Procedure for City Environmental Quality Review, found at Title 62, Chapter 5 of the Rules of the City of New York ("CEQR").
+Although the NYPD maintains that the EAS and negative declaration were adequate in all respects, in light of Justice Tolub's determination, the NYPD prepared an EIS in accordance with SEQRA and the regulations promulgated pursuant thereto at 6 NYCRR Part 617 and CEQR.

 The EIS includes review and analysis of certain impact categories identified in the CEQR Technical Manual.
-The EIS contains a description and analysis of the action and its environmental setting; the environmental impacts of the action, including its short and long term effects, and typical associated environmental effects; identification of any significant adverse environmental effects that can be avoided through incorporation of corrective measures into the action; a discussion of alternatives to the action; the identification of any irreversible and irretrievable commitments of resources that would be involved in the action upon implementation; and a description of any necessary mitigation measures proposed to minimize significant adverse environmental impacts.
+The EIS contains a description and analysis of the action and its environmental setting; the environmental impacts of the action; identification of any significant adverse environmental effects that cannot be avoided through incorporation of corrective measures into the action; a discussion of alternatives to the action; the identification of any irreversible and irretrievable commitments of resources that would be involved in the action upon implementation; and a description of any necessary mitigation measures proposed to minimize significant adverse environmental impacts.